Does Your Business Have To Become An S Corp?

 The truth is that there are a lot of responsibilities that go along with being an S Corp.
 It’s the “fine print” that your financial advisors might not mention.

-CPAs also sell the S Corp thing as a tax-saving strategy.
+CPAs sell the S Corp thing as a tax-saving strategy.
 But they often leave out the bigger picture about making the switch.

 So is this “upgrade” right for you?
 First, let’s define what an “S Corp” is.